rightjs/rightjs-docs/docs/en/docs/core/util.md

     $$(String css_rule) -> Array of elements

-Finds all the elements on the page that match the given css-rule.
+Finds all the elements on the page that match the given CSS rule.
 It supports any valid CSS3 selectors.

-__NOTE__: this method will return an _empty_ list if nothing was found
+__NOTE__: This method will return an _empty_ list if nothing was found.

     $$('div > span.foo');